MarvellousSoft/MarvInc/README.md

 # Marvellous Inc.

-AN OPEN SOURCE GAME BY MARVELLOUS SOFT AND USPGAMEDEV .
+AN OPEN SOURCE GAME BY MARVELLOUS SOFT AND USPGAMEDEV.
 2017

 ## Introduction